cstohlmann/oea-intune-module/README.md

 This dashboard example represent only data from Microsoft Intune.
 When this data is combined with other data sources, they can illustrate how device patterns can relate to student demographics, etc. With such combined data, education systems can start to analyze whether new programs or interventions help to improve teaching and learning with digital tools.

 ## Module Setup and Data Sources
+### Data Sources
- - Description of data sources: what it is used for, data available, data format, possible use cases or OEA packages it can be used for.
+<strong><em> Description of data sources: what it is used for, data available, data format, possible use cases or OEA packages it can be used for. </strong></em>
+ - Microsoft Intune Reports is used to collect "devices" data, as mentioned above.
+The data available includes all devices connected within a system, as well as the primary user user principal name (UPN) connected to the device, and their last check in date/time on this device.
+ - This data is formatted in CSV files; both the sample datasets and the your own data ingested through the pipeline are landed in this format.

+### Module Setup
- - Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA
+<strong><em> Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA. </strong></em>
+ - [STILL NEEDS TO BE COMPLETED]

 ## Module Components
 Sample out-of-the box assets for this OEA module include: